-When Brick looked in the mirror he saw a goof, not a cavalier.
-Some dummy in tights.
+When Brick looked in the mirror he saw some dummy in tights, not a cavalier.
 The girl with the bird would think he had fallen off a stupid train.
 And Mrs. C wouldn’t see his beautiful arches, only his bulging belly.
-Outside the changing room door, he heard giggles.
-Were they laughing at him?
-Nobody laughed at him.
-And survived.
 The tights had to come off.
-Now.
-Brick pulled on the black waistband, but it felt like a thousand rubber bands grabbed his middle.
-He let go and it snapped loudly.
-Ugh!
-More laughter from outside the door.
-He bit his lip, and tried again, this time reaching a hand to steady himself.
-His fingertips found a little table decorated with a lovely silk plant.
-The fake plant went flying.
-With a yelp, Brick tumbled to the ground and landed on his bottom, a tangle of feet and black spandex.
+Now!
+Brick hooked his thumbs under the waistband and pulled.
+SNAP!
+A thousand rubber bands stung his middle, causing Brick to lose his balance.
+With a yelp, he tumbled to the ground and landed on his bottom, a tangle of feet and black spandex.
 He pedaled his heels back and forth, rolled on his stomach, yanked and grabbed and cursed, but the tights held on.
-Mocked him, he was sure of it.
 Got ya!
 Not letting go until you say 'Brick's a booger face!'
-Huffing and sweating, Brick gave up and sat there.
+They seemed to mock.
+Tights.
+Are.
+Evil!
+Brick lay on the floor like a deflated balloon.
 A boy trapped by his tights on the floor of a ballet school.

 Rachel writes contemporary realistic fiction novels for the middle grades.
 Her books depict suburban family life in a post 9-11 world.
 No unicorns required.